 Foreign currency translation: transactions denominated in foreign currencies carried out by subsidiaries are initially translated into the functional currency of the subsidiary or entity using the exchange rate at the transaction date.
 At the end of the reporting period, monetary assets and liabilities denominated in foreign currencies are translated at the closing exchange rate.
 Any resulting translation differences are taken to profit or loss.
-Non-monetary assets and liabilities denominated in a foreign currency are recognised at historical cost and translated using the exchange rate at the transaction date.
+Non-monetary assets and liabilities denominated using the exchange rate at the transaction date.